Modern Cloth Nappy Care Instructions

 DO wash at least every second day

-When you are ready to wash, run through a short rinse cycle, then wash on your normal cycle using cold or warm water and only the normal amount of washing powder for your sized load.
+When you are ready to wash, run through a short rinse cycle, then wash on your normal cycle using warm water to hot water (max 60 degrees) and only the normal amount of washing powder for your sized load.
 You need to ensure you have a good water to nappy ratio ie: full water to 2 thirds full nappies.
 Please ensure you only use the recommended dose, not more.
 If you have bubbles in your final rinse, then you either need to reduce the amount of detergent or you need to add an additional rinse to your cycle to ensure all detergent is rinsed and removed.

 Make sure your washing powder does not contain cellulase enzymes, optical brighteners or a built in fabric softener.
 Residue from these agents may react when in contact with urine and cause skin irritation.
 Softeners will leave a residue on fabric which reduces its absorbency and life span.